ssl-hep/ServiceX/helm/docs/Implementation_reference.md

 # imediate

+* make request update return specific code when request not there.
+Then kafka monitor can delete queue with such a return code.
 * make request buttons on web site correctly behave
 * check that terminate actually terminates paths.
 Does now really work when request has 10000 files.
 * make web site use regular REST endpoints.